 We know that the expectations for online learning are increasing dramatically.
 Organizations & educators no longer see online learning as a ‘something extra’.
 Online learning, whether it is live, blended, or entirely self-paced, is now a core component of most learning and development strategies.

 But organizations trying to execute on these new strategies are finding themselves limited by the technology available.
-Creating effective solutions with pre-covid tech is too time consuming, expensive, and sometimes overwhelming.
+Creating effective solutions with fragmented tech is time consuming, expensive, and often overwhelming.
 As a result, many orgs are still just posting 90 min. webinar recordings as their solution to ‘making the training available online’.

 We built Canopy as a response to these needs and stressors.